Announcements

 Andrea Ponte

-If anyone else would like to join this happy group of Volunteers called Friends of PVC, please send an email to pleasantvalleyks@gmail.com or give me a call at 913.444.0107 and we will add you to the list.
+If anyone else would like to join this happy group of Volunteers called Friends of PVC, please send an email to pleasantvalleyks@gmail.com or give us a call and we will add you to the list.

 Future Board Candidates

-Periodically I put out a call for candidates to become future Board Members of Pleasant Valley Cemetery.
-The time commitment is not too unrealistic.
+Periodically, we call for candidates to become future board members of Pleasant Valley Cemetery.
 Each term is for three years.
-We have four quarterly Board meetings that generally last about two hours plus one Annual Meeting on the first Saturday of August which also lasts about two hours.
-There are some occasional time commitments, but nothing most all of you could not manage.
-The Board meetings are set depending on the schedule of the members of the Board.
-Currently they are held on a weekday evening from 6:30 p.m. to 8:30 p.m., but that can change depending upon the wishes of the sitting Board.
+We have four quarterly board meetings, generally lasting about two hours, and an Annual Meeting on the first Saturday of August, also lasting about two hours.
+There are other occasional time commitments, but nothing most people can manage.
+The board meetings are set, depending on the schedule of the members of the Board.
+Currently they are held on a weekday evening from 6:30 p.m. to 8:30 p.m., but that can change depending upon the wishes of the sitting board.

-If any of you “might” have an interest in serving on the Board of Directors for Pleasant Valley Cemetery, please let me know and we will have a discussion.
-We have nine (9) Directors.
-We have a particular interest in individuals who have knowledge, skills, and abilities in the field of general accounting or bookkeeping for the position of Treasurer and Assistant Treasurer and individuals who might like to take notes of the meetings and produce Minutes for our Secretary position.
-We also have a need for a Board member who is familiar with the field of investments as they would interface with our Investment Management partners.
+If you have an interest in serving on the board of directors for Pleasant Valley Cemetery, please let us know by phone or email, and we will have a discussion.
+We have nine (9) directors.
+We have a particular interest in individuals who have knowledge, skills, and abilities in the field of general accounting or bookkeeping for the position of assistant treasurer, and individuals who might like to take notes of the meetings and produce minutes for our secretary position.
+We also have a need for a board member who is familiar with the field of investments, as an interface with our investment management partners.

 Monument Restoration Program

-We are gratified at the wonderful response that we have received for our newly established Pleasant Valley Cemetery Monument Restoration Program.
+We are grateful for the wonderful response that we received for our Monument Restoration Program.
 Your generosity and care for the preservation of our Cemetery is heartwarming and all donations are greatly appreciated.
 It is our intent to look at all the headstone monuments in the older sections of our cemetery and identify those that are becoming a safety hazard or deteriorating to the point that they are looking bad.
 We will then prioritize the repair work and use whatever funds are generated to do the repairs.

-If you wish to make a donation to the Monument Restoration Program, please let me know and I will provide information, or send a check payable to Pleasant Valley Cemetery to 9501 West 159th Street, Overland Park, KS 66221
+If you wish to make a donation to the Monument Restoration Program, please let me know and I will provide information, or send a check payable to Pleasant Valley Cemetery to our post office box.

-In conjunction with the Monument Restoration Program, I am going to be holding a series of Headstone Cleaning events at Pleasant Valley where volunteers can come and work alongside each other in cleaning the older stones.
-We will work with everyone to provide guidance and instructions and make them fun and productive events.
-I invite you to join us when they are announced.
+In conjunction with the Monument Restoration Program, we will hold some Headstone Cleaning events at which volunteers can work alongside each other in cleaning the older stones.
+We will provide guidance and instructions as needed, and will look forward to fun and productive events.
+You are invited participate when they are announced.

 Secure Decorations

-The cemetery can be extremely windy all year long, but particularly in the winter.
+The cemetery can be extremely windy all year long.
 If you put out decorations or arrangements, please make sure that they are securely fastened so they don’t get blown away.
-If we find arrangements within the cemetery, we have no idea where they came from and we don’t want to randomly place them on a nearby grave because if the original owner would see their arrangement moved to another grave, they would think it was deliberate.
+If we find arrangements within the cemetery, we have no idea where they came from and we don’t want to randomly place them on a nearby grave.
 Unfortunately, we just discard them.

 How Can I Help?

-I get asked that question a lot and always appreciate being asked.
-My response always is that anytime you visit the cemetery, bring a small plastic bag with you and pick up any sticks or other trash you see around your immediate area.
+We get asked that question a lot and always appreciate being asked.
+Our response is that anytime you visit the cemetery, bring a small plastic bag with you and pick up any sticks or other trash you see around your immediate area.
 Also, if you are feeling particularly ambitious and it is a nice day, pick one or our many trees and rake around it.
-I am amazed how many small twigs and branches litter the ground underneath the older trees.
-We have a trash bin at the south end of the cemetery and bigger items can be placed behind the enclosure and we’ll dispose of it later.
+It is amazing how many small twigs and branches can litter the ground underneath the older trees.
+We have a trash bin at the south end of the cemetery and bigger items can be placed behind the enclosure for our later disposal.
 Additionally, if you have a small broom, you can always sweep off the monument headstones in your immediate area.

 Every little bit helps us out tremendously.
 No set times or schedule just do as little or as much as you can whenever you can.
 We sincerely appreciate all the help that we can get.